 Sales commissions as well as associated payroll taxes and retirement plan contributions (together, contract costs) that are incremental to the acquisition of customer contracts, are capitalized using a portfolio approach as deferred contract costs on the consolidated balance sheet when the period of benefit is determined to be greater than one year.
 The Company has elected to apply the practical expedient to expense contract costs as incurred when the expected amortization period is one year or less.
-The judgments made in determining the amount of costs incurred include the portion of the commissions that are expensed in the current period versus the portion of the commissions that are recognized over the expected period of benefit, which often extends beyond the contract term as we do not pay a commission upon renewal of the service contracts.
+The judgments made in determining the amount of costs incurred include the portion of the commissions that are expensed in the current period versus the portion of the commission upon renewal of the service contracts.
 Contract costs are allocated to each performance obligation within the contract and amortized on a straight-line basis over the expected benefit period of the related performance obligations.
 Contract costs are amortized as a component of sales and marketing expenses in our consolidated statement of operations.
-We have determined that the expected period of benefit is five years based on evaluation of a number of factors, including overall competitive environment and technology life of competitors.
+We have determined that the expected period of benefit is five years based on evaluation of a number of factors, including customer attrition rates, weighted average useful lives of our customer relationship and developed technology intangible assets, and market factors, including overall competitive environment and technology life of competitors.
 Total amortization of contract costs for the three months ended March 31, 2020 and 2019 (unaudited) was \$2.1 million and \$3.4 million, respectively.
-Total
+Total amortization of contract costs for the years ended December 31, 2019 and 2018 was \$6.2 million and \$3.4 million, respectively.